mben-dz/AndroidTips/README.md

 #### 6. **Disconnect USB Cable**

-   Now you can safely unplug the cable!
+   Now you can safely unplug the cable after running this command bellow successfully..

 #### 7. **Connect Wirelessly**